Like a lot of parents, I thought I had tried everything I could to help my son Harrison with potty training.

 - Following me and Daddy to the toilet

-After lots of tears from both of us, tantrums, exhaustion and Mummy Guilt, I knew I needed to stop pushing and find a happier, easier way for both of us.
 I needed to remember what we did for fun and what Harrison enjoyed the most.
-So I sat down next to my husband and said, I am just going to write my own book for Harrison!
+So I sat down and decided to write my own book for Harrison!

 It took a few drafts and several changes before I had finally finished a fun, personalised, rhyming book to encourage him to go to the toilet.